longturn/freeciv21/docs/General/Manuals/client-manual.rst

     required for Airlifting), you use this menu to tell the unit to transport to a city with the Airlift capability.
 A dialog box will pop up asking what city you want to Airlift to.

-.. tip:: Depending on the setup of the rules, a player could use the :guilabel:`Select` menu to select many units of a similar type and then use this menu item to Airlift a great number of units all in one move very quickly.
+.. tip:: Depending on the set up of the rules, a player could use the :guilabel:`Select` menu to select many units of a similar type and then use this menu item to Airlift a great number of units all in one move very quickly.